PR is a stressful job — take your mental health seriously.

 Most people work at jobs where they know things.
 We don’t.

 We seldom know anything for sure.
-I have been working with PR every day since 2005 (and studied PR at the university between 2000 – 2005), but I rarely know if the press release I wrote will take off.
+Although I have been working with PR every day since 2005 (and studied it at the university between 2000 and 2005), I rarely know if the press release I wrote will take off.

 I don’t know if the pitch will result in a full-page article.
 I don’t know if the website copy will convert at 0,5% or 3%.
 I don’t know how many subscribers will forward that last newsletter.
 Will our brilliant PR strategy work?
 I mean, I hope so.
 4There are no standards when it comes to conversion rates.
 To find benchmarks for your website’s niche, you should expect that online numbers might be exaggerated for effect.
 Still, conversion rates … Continue reading